Frank Sinatra: Tommy Dorsey band

 On January 26, 1940, Sinatra made his first public appearance with the band at the Coronado Theatre in Rockford, Illinois, opening the show with "Stardust".
 Dorsey recalled: "You could almost feel the excitement coming up out of the crowds when the kid stood up to sing.
 Remember, he was no matinée idol.
 He was just a skinny kid with big ears.
 I used to stand there so amazed I'd almost forget to take my own solos".

 Dorsey was a major influence on Sinatra and became a father figure.
 Sinatra copied Dorsey's mannerisms and traits, becoming a demanding perfectionist like him, even adopting his hobby of toy trains.
 Sinatra asked Dorsey to be godfather to his daughter Nancy in June 1940.
 Sinatra later said that "The only two people I've ever been afraid of are my mother and Tommy Dorsey."
-Although Kelley says that Sinatra and drummer Buddy Rich were bitter rivals, (Note: Kelley says that arguments and fights regularly broke out between Sinatra and Rich, who were both arrogant with volatile tempers.
-In one incident witnessed by Stafford backstage at the Astor Hotel in New York, Rich called Sinatra a name, and Sinatra threw a heavy glass pitcher filled with water and ice at Rich's head.
-In another incident at the Golden Gate Theater in San Francisco, Rich reportedly attempted to ram Sinatra against the wall with his high F cymbal.) other authors state that they were friends and even roommates when the band was on the road, but professional jealousy surfaced as both men wanted to be considered the star of Dorsey's band.
+Sinatra and drummer Buddy Rich were friends and even roommates when the band was on the road, but professional jealousy surfaced as both men wanted to be considered the star of Dorsey's band.
 Later, Sinatra helped Rich form his own band with a $25,000 loan and provided financial help to Rich during times of the drummer's serious illness.

 In his first year with Tommy Dorsey, Sinatra recorded more than 40 songs.
 His first vocal hit was the song "Polka Dots and Moonbeams" in late April 1940.
 Two more chart appearances followed with "Say It" and "Imagination", which was Sinatra's first top-10 hit.
 His fourth chart appearance (and his first on the first officially published Billboard chart) was "I'll Never Smile Again", topping the charts for twelve weeks beginning in mid-July.
 Other records with Dorsey issued by RCA Victor include "Our Love Affair" and "Stardust" in 1940; "Oh!
 Look at Me Now", "Dolores", "Everything Happens to Me", and "This Love of Mine" in 1941; "Just as Though You Were There", "Take Me", and "There Are Such Things" in 1942; and "It Started All Over Again", "In the Blue of Evening", and "It's Always You" in 1943.